Saaiheswar/TrafficSignClassification/README.md

 # TrafficSignClassification

-In this case study, we want to classify images of traffic signs using deep Convolutional Neural Networks (CNNs).
-The dataset consists of 43 different classes of images.
-Classes are as listed below:
+In this case study, we want to classify images of traffic signs using deep Convolutional Neural Networks (CNNs).\n The dataset consists of 43 different classes of images.\n Classes are as listed below:
 0 = Speed limit (20km/h)
 1 = Speed limit (30km/h)